-- Operate and manage a multi-purpose event facility offering 24 private corporate suites, 225 seat lounge, banquets, video production and advertising opportunities. - Liaise and work in collaboration with the Lethbridge Hurricanes WHL Team (major tenant of the facility). - Provide Ticket Centre services. - Provide food and beverage services that include catering, concessions, and other related products to facilities, events, and outside locations. - Attract, promote and coordinate a variety of events annually through strong relationships and promoter partnerships. - Marketing and sponsorship of events and services. - Manage outside concessions and vending machines.
+- Operate and manage a multi-purpose event facility offering up to 5,900 seat events, 24 private corporate suites, 225 seat lounge, banquets, video production and advertising opportunities. - Liaise and work in collaboration with the Lethbridge Hurricanes WHL Team (major tenant of the facility). - Provide Ticket Centre services. - Provide food and beverage services that include catering, concessions, and other related products to facilities, events, and outside locations. - Attract, promote and coordinate a variety of events annually through strong relationships and promoter partnerships. - Marketing and sponsorship of events and services for the ENMAX Centre and third parties - Manage outside concessions and vending machines.

-Program Area Service Service Level Home of the Lethbridge Hurricanes • To support the success of the community-owned WHL franchise Primary tenant Event Coordination & Management To provide strong financial management To attract and create events that would benefit Lethbridge economically, culturally, educationally, and provide a quality of life to a diverse demographic Creative positive experiences for patrons, clients, partners Provide a variety of different events annually, Jr. Hockey to culture to entertainment Provide a safe and healthy environment Surveyed patrons and positive experience responses are 9-10 on average Respond to patrons and clients within 24 hours Develop high standards and strong relationships partners, Marketing To research and develop successful marketing campaigns that include social media, promotions, publicity, and other forms of traditional and new media Deliver benefits effectively and efficiently to sponsors, and where possible enhance those opportunities Build event awareness, and utilize all marketing and advertising to maximize ponsors, suppliers, and related organizations Deliver and implement successful marketing plans; new idea; promotions, and sponsorship benefits Deliver the best in social media marketing, social engagement, and support of events Research events, and all communication opportunities Develop strong promotions, publicity campaigns, and continually achieve successful programs
+Program Area Service Service Level Home of the Lethbridge Hurricanes • To support the success of the community-owned WHL franchise Primary tenant Event Coordination & Management To provide strong financial management To attract and create events that would benefit Lethbridge economically, culturally, educationally, and provide a quality of life to a diverse demographic Creative positive experiences for patrons, clients, partners Provide a variety of different events annually, Jr. Hockey to culture to entertainment Provide a safe and healthy environment Surveyed patrons and positive experience responses are 9-10 on average Respond to patrons and clients within 24 hours Develop high standards and strong relationships partners, sponsors, suppliers, and related organizations Marketing To research and develop successful marketing campaigns that include social media, promotions, publicity, and other forms of traditional and new media Deliver benefits effectively and efficiently to sponsors, and where possible enhance those opportunities Build event awareness, and utilize all marketing Deliver and implement successful marketing plans; new idea; promotions, and sponsorship benefits Deliver the best in social media marketing, social engagement, and support of events Research events, and all communication opportunities Develop strong promotions, publicity campaigns, and continually achieve successful programs Build event awareness, and utilize all marketing and advertising to maximize ticket sales